arjitkathuria/protractor_cucumber/README.md

 * Created seperate property file to read the general information of the test like URL of the application.

-* Used proper coding practice, Like using of let and camel casing
+* Used proper coding practice, Like using of let and camel casing.

-* Added Negative scenario for withdrawing more money than balance for a customer
+* Added Negative scenario for withdrawing more money than balance for a customer.

+* Used multiple cucumber html reporting fwhich support parallel execution of browser in a single report.

 **What all dependencies used for this task?**
 -----